videlalvaro/videlalvaro.github.io/_posts/2015-12-04-learning-about-distributed-systems.md

 since non-leader nodes will then be followers.
-This will have the consequence that the leader node will end up being a bottleneck for many operations, so depending on the problem we are trying to solve, using a protocol that requiers leader election might not be what we want.
-Note that most protocols that achieve consistency via some sort of consensus, use a leader process, and a set of followers.
+This will have the consequence that the leader node will end up being a bottleneck for many operations, so depending on the problem we are trying to solve, using a protocol that requires leader election might not be what we want.
+Note that most protocols that achieve consistency via some sort of consensus use a leader process and a set of followers.
 See [Paxos](http://research.microsoft.com/en-us/um/people/lamport/pubs/lamport-paxos.pdf), [Zab](https://web.stanford.edu/class/cs347/reading/zab.pdf) or [Raft](https://raft.github.io) for some examples.